bin2415/llvm_DFGPass/README.md

 ### execute by the Pass

-`opt -load /the/path/of/libDFGPass.so -DFG /the/path/of/llvm/IR/file`
+`opt -load /the/path/of/libDFGPass.so -DFGPass /the/path/of/llvm/IR/file`

 then there are the outputs.